cellml/libcellml/docs/developer_docs/roadmap.rst

   * Functionality is more important than API stability in early releases.
   * Release early and often.

-* Development: code review prior to acceptance into the primary repository using the `pull request <https://help.github.com/articles/using-pull-requests>`_ feature on `GitHub <https://github.com/>`_.
+* Development: code review prior to acceptance into the primary repository using the `pull request <https://help.github.com/articles/using-pull-requests>`_ feature on :github:`Github <>`.
 * Development: objectives are added and broken down into incremental tasks.
 * Development: a single task should be no more than two weeks.